broadinstitute/SRA-submission/index.md

     <li type='a'>Multiple fastq files can be uploaded for a single BioSample. </li>
     <li type='a'>All the files you intend to upload should be included in the SRA metadata file. </li>
   </ol>
   <li>Once the SRA metadata file has been filled and uploaded, this portal can be used to upload files.
 The following page gives 3 options for file upload.
-The “Web browser upload via HTTP or Aspera Connect plugin” option should only be used if only few files need to be uploaded.
-The page provides detailed instructions regarding file upload using the FTP or Amazon S3 bucket. </li>
+The “Web browser upload via HTTP or Aspera Connect plugin” option should be used if only few files need to be uploaded.
+The page provides detailed instructions regarding file upload using FTP, Amazon S3 bucket or Aspera Command-Line upload.
+FTP upload is NOT recommended if while uploading large files. </li>
   <li>Files should be uploaded after which SRA submission is complete. </li>
 </ol>